What is Brain Fog?

 We understand how distressing such disorientation can be.
 That’s why we’ve spent years sourcing, synthesizing, and clinically validating Cerenx®, a brain fog-alleviating medical food product that is now available to help.

-Recent studies have shown that Cerenx® can help treat the symptoms and causes of brain fog and potentially protect brain cells from further damage.
-To learn more and discover how Cerenx® can improve your mental health, call (800) 971-3721 (ext 3) or contact us here.
+Recent studies have shown that Cerenx® can help nutritionally manage brain fog and potentially protect brain cells from further damage.
+To learn more and discover how Cerenx® can improve your mental health, call (888) 876-5765 or contact us here.

 What does brain fog feel like?